-The Border Terrier is one of the very few low maintenance terrier breeds.
-While terriers tend to be spirited, bold and energetic, the Border Terrier is certainly calmer than most.
+The Border Terrier is one of the very few low-maintenance terrier breeds.
+While most terriers tend to be a bit spirited, bold and energetic, the Border Terrier is certainly calmer than most.
 It’s why we think they’re perfect dogs for children!

 The best part of these dogs is the temperament.
 Border Terriers are mild-tempered dogs with a loving side that meshes well into any household.
 Overall, they’re quite obedient and respond well to training and commands.

 The Border Terrier is also hypoallergenic with a relatively short coat, so grooming won’t be too much of a problem.
 They don’t need an exuberant amount of energy, like with other terriers, but a daily walk and some human interaction will suffice.